mgmtd/ecli/README.md

 Provides a collection of libraries designed to make it easy to build telecom style command line access to a system.
 Features:

-* Small C program 'cli' to access the command line via a unix domain socket
+* Small C program 'ecli' to access the command line via a unix domain socket

-* Unix domain socket server to receive connections from the cli program
+* Unix domain socket server to receive connections from the ecli program

 * Example implementation - ecli_juniper.erl to show how to build a Juniper style command line interface